Chart Color Schemes

 Age

-Upwey's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and slightly older than Australia's median of 38 years.
-Compared to Greater Melbourne, Upwey has a notably higher proportion of residents aged 65-74 (11.1% locally) and a lower proportion of those aged 25-34 (9.1%).
-According to the 2021 Census, the population aged 75 to 84 grew from 3.3% to 5.0%, while the 25 to 34 age group declined from 10.9% to 9.1%.
-By 2041, demographic modeling suggests Upwey's age profile will change significantly.
+Upwey's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and slightly older than Australia's median age of 38 years.
+Comparing with Greater Melbourne, Upwey has a notably higher proportion of the 65-74 age cohort (11.1% locally) but a lower proportion of the 25-34 age group (9.1%).
+Post-2021 Census, the 75 to 84 age group increased from 3.3% to 5.0%, while the 25 to 34 cohort decreased from 10.9% to 9.1%.
+By 2041, demographic modeling projects significant changes in Upwey's age profile.
 The 75 to 84 cohort is projected to grow by 60%, adding 205 residents to reach 549.
-Residents aged 65 and older represent all of the anticipated population growth, while declines are expected for those aged 45-54 and 65-74.
+This growth will be entirely due to residents aged 65 and older.
+Meanwhile, population declines are projected for the 45-54 and 65-74 age groups.